njeriolenkere/Smart-IoT-Connected-Lake/README.md

 *Figure 8: Circuit diagram*

 After successful completion of all the above steps, it is time to connect sensors and power them up.
 The data transfer cord (yellow) of pH sensor (SEN0161) connected to pin 16, while temperature sensor (DS18B20) data transfer cord (yellow) is connected to Pin 22.
 To learn more about Pins, [read LoPy Datasheet (here)](https://docs.pycom.io/gitbook/assets/lopy4-pinout.pdf).
 The temperature sensor (DS18B20) requires a pull-up resistor (4.7 Ohm) that will be connected between the data transfer cord and the power pin(red).
 The reson why we use a pull-up resistor is because  temperature sensor (DS18B20) is a one wire device.
-One wire devices require resistors to be connected to the data signal line sothat data is read correctly by the sensor.
+One wire devices require resistors to be connected to the data signal line so that data is read correctly by the sensor.
 The power cord(red) and ground cord (black)of the pH sensor (SEN0161) and the temperature sensor (DS18B20) are connected at the lower lane.
 The black cord(GND) and the the red cord(3v 3) from the expansion board is connected to the breadboard at the lower lane to power up the whole lower lane with 3.3v power.
-Check the datasheet of the hardware you have to determine things like the power requirement, resistor and the pins allocation.
+**Check the datasheet of the hardware you have to determine things like the power requirement, resistor and the pins allocation.**

 ## IoT visualisation Platform